langanth/cis_241_f26_langley/README.md

-# Welcome to CIS 241 - System-level Programming and Utilities, Winter 2025
+# Welcome to CIS 241 - System-level Programming and Utilities, Fall 2026

 ## About the Course